newnes/Comparative-Pivot-Point-Models/README.md

 The significance of this process hinges on the prediction method employed to compute the standard deviation.
 In JiFS, a specialized proprietary model is leveraged to predict the standard deviation, infusing unique value and precision to the model.

+## Conclusion

-Conclusion: The "Jump Inside the Fractal Spread" model proposes a novel approach to understand and analyze the spread in financial markets.
+> Conclusion: The "Jump Inside the Fractal Spread" model proposes a novel approach to understand and analyze the spread in financial markets.
 By identifying and leveraging the fractal nature of the spread, JiFS offers an analytical tool that can deliver unparalleled insights into the behavior of financial assets.

+## Contact Me: